NCCUCS-PLSM/NCCU-BFT-for-Go-Ethereum/README.md

 # Consensus
-The following consensus description is abstract, more detail is in [NCCU-BFT](https://github.com/NCCUCS-PLSM/NCCU-BFT-for-Go-Ethereum/blob/nccu-bft/docs/consensus_protocol_detail.pdf).
+We sketch our consensus protocol as follows and refer the readers to  [NCCU-BFT](https://github.com/NCCUCS-PLSM/NCCU-BFT-for-Go-Ethereum/blob/nccu-bft/docs/consensus_protocol_detail.pdf) for more details.

 ### Terminology
+  - Block: An Ethereum block, denoted by B.
   - Height: The height of processing block’s height, denoted by H.
   - Round: A round includes the 4 consensus steps, denoted by R. There may be multiple R in a H.
-  - Block: An Ethereum block, denoted by B.
   - Validators: The nodes that could participate the consensus process.
 The total number of validators is denoted by N.
   - Proposer: A validator that could propose a Proposal in a round.